(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "C. B. D. CLOTHING HOUSE. / Men's, Youths', Boys' & Children's' Clothing / And Gents' Furnishing Goods, Hats & Caps, / 248 & 250 ASYLUM STREET, HARTFORD CONN. / First Clothing Store from N. Y. & N. H. Depot. / M. ADLER & SON" with art depicting a man on a high-wheeler bicycle running over a cat's tail; lithography by Bufford of Boston (necessarily 1882 or earlier), blank back with one tiny light spot of toning.
 Sold but front side still available for scholarly study & research as an enlarged (about 771% of original print area) & enhanced 200-dpi scan in .jpg format. $2.00 abcg

-"CLAIRE PORTE / RADRENNEN AUF DER BÜHNE" showing a man & a woman racing bicycles on a stage, a dial device measuring each of their speeds as they pedal in place, bilingual sepia-tone Postkarte, message handwritten in German over the entire back, an old price on back may not erase well.
-Rare & most unusual. $35.00 brg(p)
+"CLAIRE PORTE / RADRENNEN AUF DER BÜHNE" more precisely showing Clair Porté (advertised as the 'champion cyclist of South Russia') & Willy Porté racing stationary bicycles (forerunners of today's exercycles seen advertised on TV) on a circa-1901 stage, a dial measuring each of their speeds for the audience as they pedal in place.
+Bilingual sepia-tone Postkarte, message handwritten in German over the entire back, an old price on back may not erase well.
+Rare & most unusual.
+Only the second postcard we have ever seen of the couple.
+For the first & different one, please see Lebeck's book "Das Zweirad" on page 115, which supplies the more precise details we mentioned above. $37.50 brg(p) NEW / NEU / NOUVEAU

 "Clarence McClain / we roomed together / at Chester Park / Winton Place / in 1895 / He later was with / Emory - Schaeffer & McClain" showing a bemedaled bicycle trickster in 8 different poses & a close-up, cabinet photograph approximately 4" x 7" over the embossed photograper's imprint 'Krieg / No 112 W.5 st. / CINCINNATI, OHIO', serrated edges as was common, light toning.
 The photographer is J. W. Krieg, whose studio there was from 1895 - 1902.
 Sold but front side still available for scholarly study & research as an enlarged (about 771% of original print area) & enhanced 200-dpi scan in .jpg format. $2.00 bcgpo